cdkw/flooder/README.md

 ## How to install and run it
 On windows you can also get the executable from the releases page.
+ISSUE: The windows executable is getting flagged by chrome and windows 10's realtime protection because it has no singed author.

 **Installing**
 ```shell script